 Are you a developer, software engineer or architect looking to apply in-memory technologies to your current architecture?
 Are you looking to deliver ultra-fast response times, better performance, scalability, and availability?
 Are you seeking new tools and techniques to manage and scale data and processing through an in-memory-first and caching-first architecture?

 In this webinar, “Understanding In-Memory Technologies and Caching Strategies,” in-memory experts cover:

-John DesJardins is currently Community Advocate and CTO for North America at Hazelcast, where he is championing the growth of our Developer and Customer Community.
+John DesJardins is currently CTO at Hazelcast, where he is championing the growth of our Developer and Customer Community.
 His expertise in large scale computing spans Data Grids, Microservices, Cloud, Big Data, Internet of Things, and Machine Learning.
 He is an active blogger and speaker.
 John brings over 20 years of experience in architecting and implementing global scale computing solutions, including working with top Global 2000 companies while at Hazelcast, Cloudera, Software AG and webMethods.
 He holds a BS in Economics from George Mason University, where he first built predictive models, long before that was considered cool.